ahmadiehsan/personal_docs/docs/data_science/metrics/regression/mse.md

-# Mean Squared Error (MSE)
+# MSE

 ## Description

-MSE is a regression metric that measures the average of the squared differences between the predicted values and the actual values.
+MSE (Mean Squared Error) is a regression metric that measures the average of the squared differences between the predicted values and the actual values.

 It gives a sense of how far off predictions are from the true values, with a heavier penalty for larger errors.